 The average social media user average 2.5 hours per day across various platforms so this won’t require much of a time commitment.

 The Feedly application retrieves information from blogs and news outlets so you can view content from one location.

 I prefer receiving new articles in my Feedly instead of searching on the internet.

-Because potential distractions are lurking in every nook and cranny on those websites, whether it be a targeted advertisement or a different article using a compelling headline to capture my attention.
+Because distractions lurk around every nook and cranny on the internet, whether it be a targeted advertisement or an unrelated article capturing my attention.

-There are times when I visit the source website to leave a comment or read more posts from a specific author.
+However, there are times when I’ll visit an actual website to leave a comment or read more posts from a specific author.

 Step 2: Add Up to 100 Sources

-I reached the free 100 sources limit quickly at first, but the majority of the sources I assumed were good were later determined to be useless after a thorough evaluation.
+I reached the free 100 sources limit quickly at first, but the majority of the sources I assumed were good were later determined to be useless after evaluating them.

 Step 3: Assign Sources to Categories